BBQigniter/kube-vip-watcher/README.md

 * possibly a few test-cases are not covered
 * currently all logs are written to console, so if you send logs via syslog too and scrape logs of pods - logs might be duplicated
-* the watcher is not yet working with new `kube-vip.io/loadbalancerIPs` annotation instead of `service.spec.loadbalancerIP`
+* the watcher is now also working with new `kube-vip.io/loadbalancerIPs` annotation instead of only depending on `service.spec.loadbalancerIP` but BOTH must be currently configured in service to make it work correctly!
 * find better way to check if rebalancing is really needed :| - currently we patch the lease in some cases even though it's not really needed

 # Libraries for Logging and Locking